zilishen/documentation/content/solutions/open-source-subscription.md

 ### Install NGINX Open Source
 NGINX is the only all-in-one software web server, load balancer, reverse proxy, content cache, and API gateway.

-- Download the NGINX open source packages for one of the supported operating systems from [NGINX Linux Packages](https://nginx.org/en/linux_packages.html).
+- Download the NGINX Open Source packages for one of the supported operating systems from [NGINX Linux Packages](https://nginx.org/en/linux_packages.html).
-- Follow the instructions to [install NGINX open source]({{< relref "/nginx/admin-guide/installing-nginx/installing-nginx-open-source.md" >}}).
+- Follow the instructions to [install NGINX Open Source]({{< relref "/nginx/admin-guide/installing-nginx/installing-nginx-open-source.md" >}}).
 - Alternatively, if you prefer to build NGINX from source, see [Build NGINX from source]({{< relref "/nginx/admin-guide/installing-nginx/installing-nginx-open-source.md#compiling-and-installing-from-source" >}}).

 ### Install NGINX Plus
-NGINX Plus is built on top of NGINX open source and adds enterprise‑grade features like high availability, active health checks, DNS system discovery, session persistence, and a RESTful API.
+NGINX Plus is built on top of NGINX open source and adds enterprise‑grade features such as high availability, active health checks, DNS system discovery, session persistence, a RESTful API, and many more.

 1. [Download your credentials from MyF5](https://my.f5.com/), including your NGINX Plus Certificate and public key (`nginx-repo.crt` and `nginx-repo.key`).
 2. Follow the instructions in the [NGINX Plus installation guide]({{< relref "/nginx/admin-guide/installing-nginx/installing-nginx-plus.md" >}}) to install it on a [supported operating system]({{< relref "/nginx/technical-specs.md" >}}).